Learn what your options are for protecting yourself. Find out the difference between a freeze and fraud alert and choose the one that’s best for you.

 Social Security Administration

-In addition, you may want to file an FTC Identity Theft Report with https://identitytheft.gov/.
+In addition, you may want to file an FTC Identity Theft Report with https://identitytheft.gov.
 You should provide each company that you contact with a copy of the report to inform them of identity theft.

 Your child may be on a promotional mailing list.
 Companies purchase mailing lists from many sources.
 If you or your child have subscribed to any services in the child’s name (for example, magazines or airline frequent flyer accounts) that are not specifically designed for children, their name may have been shared as part of a mailing list.

 Yes, you can.
-For more information on adding a freeze to your minor child’s credit report, please visit www.transunion.com/credit-freeze
+Click here for more information on adding a freeze for a minor.

-A Protected Consumer Freeze will remain on the minor’s file until the guardian submits a written request for its removal, or the minor turns 16 at which point they can request the removal themselves.
+A Protected Consumer Freeze will remain on the minor or incapacitated adult’s file until the guardian submits a written request for its removal by mail.

 The FTC has helpful information on their website: https://www.consumer.ftc.gov/articles/0040-child-identity-theft